Fixing Up Your Lawn by Getting Rid of Mushrooms, Weeds, and Other Problems

 Taking care of your yard and especially the lawn can be a very enjoyable pastime that has the great reward of seeing it progress to a smooth, clean, green carpet of living grass.

 It doesn’t have to be all that hard if you start with good seeds, fertile soil, sufficient water and lots of sunshine.

-There are some problems that you’ll need to take care of in order to achieve perfection but it is possible with some study and attention to details.
+There are some problems that you’ll need to take care of to achieve perfection, but it is possible with some study and attention to details.

 Let’s take a look at some common lawn care problems and how to eliminate them and prevent their return.

 If Your Lawn is More Weeds than Grass, You Could Start Over

 You could kill everything with a general herbicide like Glyphosate, plow everything under, bring in some topsoil, and reseed using a locally recommended seed.